swaindhruti/Beginners-On-Github/README.md

 ⭐While adding quotes to quotes.txt, you are requested not to add quotes that have hatred toward any other religion, caste, creed, sex, or community.

-## Setting Up the repo on local system :
+## Setting Up the repo on the local system :

 Open the terminal or git bash acccording to your preference then use the following commands according to the order provided below :